 Going through a passenger injury case isn’t easy for anyone.
 After the accident, the last thing you’ll want to do is have to worry about paperwork, phone calls, and providing information.
 That’s where we come in to help you out.

-Our car accident attorneys at Nolan and Shafer in Muskegon, Michigan, understand the nuances of passenger injuries and how to obtain the maximum compensation possible for both third-party benefits, such as pain and suffering, and no-fault benefits, such as medical costs.
+Our car accident attorneys at Shafer Swartz PLC in Muskegon, Michigan, understand the nuances of passenger injuries and how to obtain the maximum compensation possible for both third-party benefits, such as pain and suffering, and no-fault benefits, such as medical costs.